Vinayak-D/MotionPlanningVisualizer/README.md

-# MotionPlanningVisualizer
+# Motion Planning Algorithm Visualizer
 Visualize the well known A*, RRT, and RRT* path planning algorithms

 PROJECT LINK!: https://vinayak-d.github.io/MotionPlanningVisualizer

 Welcome to Motion Planning Algorithm Visualizer, please click the link above to try it yourself!
+Choose Dubai or Las Vegas maps, or define your own grid with obstacles!

 In this application, you can visualize three common algorithms for path planning.